kohheepeace/graphql-ruby-crud-tutorial/docs/chapter03.md

 # Chap3 Create model and Dummy data

-!!! abstract "Goal of this chapter"
+## Todo in this chapter
-    1. Create User and Post model
+- Create User and Post model
-    2. Create dummy data
+- Create dummy data

-*This chapter is not related with graphql-ruby!
+**NOTE!!: This chapter is not related with graphql-ruby!**

 ## Step1.
 Create User
 `terminal`